 Smartphones are everywhere these days.
 Don’t believe me?
 Look around you.
 How many people are using their smartphones right now?
 How many have smartphones on their desks or in their pockets or purses?
 You may even be reading this article on a smartphone.
-The truth is that 77% of Americans own smartphones and that is too big of a percentage for drivers not to fall into.
+77% of Americans own smartphones and that is too big of a percentage for drivers not to fall into.
 So what are the numbers when it comes to driver smartphone usage?

 According to our sources: